-Students are always welcome in the TAPS office where the atmosphere is informal.
-Any ESJC student may come by the TAPS office in the Student Center to fill out an application or to obtain further information.
+Students are always welcome in the TAPS or Pathways office where the atmosphere is informal.
+Any EOCC student may come by the Student Support Services office at the location where they attend classes to fill out an application or to obtain further information.
 There is no charge for TAPS services.